A single framwork for services for complex needs

 • the language would have to be quite general.
 In each practical situation, it would be necessary to customise this language to some degree, to suit the particular circumstances, the client group or the setting.
 In practice, this does not seem to be too much of a problem.

 • the language would have to be quite abstract.
 This proves more problematic.
 The abstract language can seem rather distant, rarified and theoretical; and this can be quite off-putting, even intimidating.
+But the solution that seems to work in most cases is to identify (or encourage) at least one individual who is familiar with the fraework and the ambition, and can confidently take a lead in translating the overall ambition into the terms of the work of any particular services.

 For the moment at least, the PIEs 2.0 framework remains our best attempt to get to the essential features, however general or abstract; and it is designed to then allow services to customise from the general to the specific.
 However, there is still work to be done.